MieskeB/json-api-spring-boot/README.md

 This box object should also have the `@JsonApiObject("box")` annotation, and it should also contain an id.

-More to more relations are supported and won't cause any recursions.
+Many to many relations are supported and won't cause any recursions.

 ### Adding links